FrodoAlaska/FrodoAlaska.github.io/assets/article_ideas.md

 ## Engine Devlogs
-- The Hook Into The Engine: Talk about the application callback system and how would one start to use the engine in the first place.
-- The Build System: Talk about CMake, my hatred for C++, the cool build scripts I wrote, and the whole "build pipeline" of this engine.
-- To Wrap Or Not To Wrap: Talk about the idea of either wrapping a certain third-party library around our implementation or creating it from scratch instead.
 - A Custom Resource Format: Talk about NBR, why you made it, how you made it, and the tools you made for it.
 - All About Resources: The resource manager, storage, NBR, and all the sorts.
-- The Frustrating World Of Fonts
 - The GUI Situation: Talking about my goals with the GUI editor, what libraries I'm going to use, and how I implmeneted it.
+- The Most Important Part Of Any Engine: Talk about the renderer, how you made it, what influenced you, and how the architicture looks like.
+- Begin The Scene: Talk about the scene and entity systems
+- What To Work On Next?: Talk about the annoyance of trying to find the next system in the engine to work on and how it is better to proabably make a game while making the Engine
+- To Wrap Or Not To Wrap: Talk about the idea of either wrapping a certain third-party library around our implementation or creating it from scratch instead.
+- The Frustrating World Of Fonts: Fonts.
+Obviously.
 - My Engine Looks Like Someone: Talk about my influences with this engine and where I got most of my ideas from.
 The Cherno, The Kohi Engine, Game Engine Arch book, Jon Blow, Handmade Hero, etc...
-- The Most Important Part Of Any Engine: Talk about the renderer, how you made it, what influenced you, and how the architicture looks like.
 - Leaving The C++ Mudhole: This is a devlog long in the making.
 Talk about switching to Odin and what are the pros and cons of that.
 What I gained and what I missed.
 Oh this shit is gonna be so lit hell yeah.

 ## Other